The editable content for a notification.

 - watchOS 3.0+

-UNNotification object.
-Configuring a request object in this way creates a local notification for you to schedule.
-The trigger condition associated with the request object defines when the notification is delivered to the user.
-Listing 1 shows the creation of a content object whose notification displays an alert and plays a sound after a delay of five seconds.
-The strings for the alert are stored in the app’s
+UNNotification object, add a trigger condition, and schedule your notification.
+The trigger condition defines when the notification is delivered to the user.
+Listing 1 shows the scheduling of a local notification that displays an alert and plays a sound after a delay of five seconds.
+The strings for the alert's title and body are stored in the app’s

 Localizing the Alert Strings